"The key to successful leadership today is influence, not authority."

 Authority creates obligations.
 The man who has earned others' trust and respect must:

-Accept Accountability: Take responsibility for outcomes and decisions.
+Accept accountability: Take responsibility for outcomes and decisions, especially the painful ones.

 Inner vs. External Authority

 Authority has two faces.
-Inner authority is sovereignty over ourself—guiding our thoughts, emotions, and actions.
-External authority is influence in the world—the power others grant us to lead and decide.
+Inner authority is sovereignty over ourselves, guiding our thoughts, emotions, and actions.
+External authority is influence in the world, the power others grant us to lead and decide.

 The King holds both in dynamic tension.
 When the crowd demands what his conscience forbids, he stands firm.
 When his inner voice grows too certain, he tests it against the world.

-He doesn't abandon his compass to chase approval.
-He doesn't retreat into private certainty while the world needs his gifts.
+He does not abandon his compass to chase approval.
+He does not retreat into private certainty while the world needs his gifts.
 True authority needs both roots and reach.

 The Shadow of Authority